 Prior to her retirement, Emma worked with a number of officers and staff who had been supported by the Trust and has seen how much of a positive difference it can make to them and their families.
 She believes that employees of Sussex Police are lucky to have the Trust to turn to in times of need, hardship and distress, and would strongly encourage anyone who is not yet a member to join.

 Joel has worked in Sussex Police since 2004.
-He is a Detective Inspector in Public Protection and has worked in a number of different roles.
+He is a Detective Inspector in East Sussex and has worked in a number of different roles.
 He became involved with the Trust when it was instrumental in supporting his family through a personal loss and its impact.

 As a result, he wanted to support the charity and ensure colleagues were able to access the same consummate help it affords.
-Joel is currently Deputy Chair of the Funding Panel and Chair of the Bungalow Committee.
-Joel is Public Protection representative for Enable and a Positive Action Ally.
-His ethos is ‘Be kind’.
+Joel is currently co-chair of the Marketing and Bungalow Committee.
+Joel is also on the committee for Enable and is a Positive Action Ally.
+His ethos is ‘be kind’.

-Julia joined Sussex Police in May 2019 as Assistant Chief Constable for Local Policing and is now the Deputy Chief Constable.
-She is passionate about supporting the officers, staff and volunteers who work so hard to protect the public in Sussex and really values her role as a Trustee.
-In her previous force she was an executive member of a similar board.
+Julia joined Sussex Police in May 2019 as Assistant Chief Constable for Local Policing and became Deputy Chief Constable in the summer of 2020.
+She retired in July 2022 but remains passionate about supporting the officers, staff and volunteers who work so hard to protect the public in Sussex and really values her role as a Trustee.

 Sarah joined Sussex Police as a Contact Handler in January 2018.
 Later she joined the Safety Camera Team.
 Her background is in policing, having been a Special Constable and Police Constable.